0Susie0/Hope-Church-Canberra/README.md

 - **About.jsx:**
   Church vision, values, and leadership.
 - **Events.jsx:**
-  Calendar and list views of all events, with filtering and details.
+  Calendar and list views of upcoming events, organized by event type.
 - **EventDetails.jsx:**
   Detailed information about a specific event.
 - **LifeGroups.jsx:**